 Eight of the bottom 10 states for movers were northern states, including five in the northeast and three in the Midwest.

-Seven of the top 10 states to see new growth were led by Republican governors, and nine of the states voted Republican in the last presidential election.
+Seven of the top 10 states in new growth were led by Republican governors, and nine of the states voted Republican in the 2024 presidential election.

-Nine of the bottom 10 states featured Democratic governors, and seven of them voted Democrat in the 2024 presidential election.
+Nine of the bottom 10 states have Democratic governors, and seven of them voted Democrat in the 2024 presidential election.

-The Dallas-Fort Worth-Arlington metro area took top honors as the fastest-growing metro area in 2025, matching last year’s ranking, the company announced.
+The Dallas-Fort Worth-Arlington metro area took top honors as the fastest-growing metro area in 2025, matching the previous ranking, the company announced.

 A for-sale sign in front of a home in Austin, Texas, on March 19, 2024.
 (Brandon Bell/Getty Images)